symbiote-h2020/SymbIoTeAndroidClient/README.md

 It is mainly intented to be a starting point for your own SymbIoTe development doing more exciting stuff.
 I may help you by introducing some simple use cases accessing the basic SymbIoTe core infrastructure and your own platform dependent components.

+The desired SymbIote core instance (open, prod, dev,...) and the target platform can be set via the apps preferences in the main menu.

 ## Components

 These components are the cornerstones of the L1 workflwo described above and provide JavaDoc to guide you through the implementation: